alaurenson/Shantou-2018/Project/readme.md

 OG0000034       CA_NODE_20152_length_1893_cov_93.633621_g13266_i0.p1    CL_NODE_6803_length_2874_cov_53458231_g4381_i0, CL_NODE_6820_length_2871_cov_53514820_g4381_i1, CL_NODE_6925_length_2854_cov_53837771_g4381_i2, CL_NODE_6989_length_2842_cov_54069162_g4381_i3, ...
 ```

+This file contains the **names** of contigs in a given orthogroup, as determined by OrthoFinder.

 2. We need to modify the file so that it looks like this:
 ```